-- 83 prosecutions were recorded against the Occupational Health and Safety (OHS) Act 2004 only;
+- 97 prosecutions were recorded against the Occupational Health and Safety Act 2004

 Prosecutions: An Overview of the Health and Safety Fines Issued

-Year on year, both the average fine and median fine increased in both Victoria and NSW.
-The average fine exceeded $50,000 in both states.
-The average and median fines were greater NSW.
+Year on year, the average fine and median fine increased in NSW.
+Whilst in Victoria only the median fine increased with the average fine staying around $85,000.
+The average and median fines were greater in NSW.

 With respect to fines, the maximum fines for both Victoria and NSW increased year on year.
-The maximum fines issued to a workplace were associated with the following events:
+The maximum fines issued to a business were associated with the following events: